SirKero/Guided-ReSTIR-FG-Plus/README.md

 You can download the executable demo from the [Releases Page](https://github.com/TU-Clausthal-Rendering/Guided-ReSTIR-FG-Plus/releases/latest), or build the project by following the instructions in [Building Falcor](#building-falcor) or the build instructions in the original [readme](README_Falcor.md).

+**Note:** The provided code has been refactored compared to the version used for the performance evaluation in the paper.
+Therefore, rendering times may differ from those reported in the paper.
 #### Supplemental Video:

 [<img src="http://i.ytimg.com/vi/UZ3_TiyZPmA/maxresdefault.jpg" width="700">](https://youtu.be/UZ3_TiyZPmA)